PierrunoYT/gemini-youtube-analyzer/README.md

 # Video Summarizer

-Video Summarizer is a Python tool that automatically generates concise summaries of video content using advanced AI techniques.
-It extracts key frames from videos and uses the Groq API to analyze and summarize the content.
+Video Summarizer is a Python tool that automatically generates concise summaries of YouTube video content using advanced AI techniques.
+It utilizes the Google Gemini API to analyze both visual and audio content of the video.

 ## Features

-- Extract frames from videos using YouTube URLs
-- Convert video frames to base64 format for AI processing
+- Download YouTube videos and extract audio
+- Analyze video thumbnails and audio content
-- Utilize Groq's powerful language model for content analysis
+- Utilize Google's Gemini AI for comprehensive content analysis
-- Generate concise summaries of video content
+- Generate detailed summaries of video content
 - Easy-to-use command-line interface
-- Implements retry mechanism with exponential backoff for API rate limiting

 ## Requirements